nathanjones4323/ca_teacher_salaries_2020_2021/README.md

 #### Notes

-1. In the following we are limiting our scope to new graduating / credentialling teachers in California, however the analysis can be easily adapted to any other teacher level position in California.
+1. In the following we are limiting our scope to new graduating / credentialing teachers in California, however the analysis can be easily adapted to any other teacher level position in California.

 2. There are other factors such as school cultures, goals, teaching styles, etc. that play into where you want to work.
 While this is definitely true, we will mainly focus on the financial and geographical criteria for a good birds eye view of prospective jobs.